zopefoundation/ZODB/README.txt

 builds Python extensions.
 If you have the source release of ZODB, you will need a C compiler.

-You also need the ZConfig, zdaemon, zope.interface, zope.proxy and zope.testing packages.
-If you are using easy_install or zc.buildout to install ZODB, then these will be installed for you automatically.
+You also need the transaction, zc.lockfile, ZConfig, zdaemon, zope.event, zope.interface, zope.proxy and zope.testing packages.
+If
+you are using easy_install or zc.buildout to install ZODB, then these will be installed for you automatically.

 Installation
 ============